jeromegn/DocumentUp/README.md

 `DocumentUp.document` accepts either a String or an Object representing your desired configuration.
 If an object is used, remember to add a `repo` option containing the path `"username/repository"` to your github repository.

+### What this script does

+It used to a 200+ kilobytes script, not it's about 500 bytes.
+It does what's written in the JSONP section, without the jQuery dependency.
+It uses a endpoint like: `http://documentup.com/username/repository?callback=` to fetch the cached copy of the repository and then replaces the page's html with the generated documentation.

 ## Formatting guide

 Just like you normally would.
 DocumentUp also supports "Github Flavored Markdown" and we recommend you use it for syntax highlighting.